SaxMachine/Lenovo-Y50-70-OpenCore/README.md

 - secure boot is disabled
 - enable Legacy Boot (but UEFI first) and you may experience less boot time glitches

+**For the UHD model, the DVMT-prealloc BIOS setting must be changed to 128MB.
+One of two methods can be used:**
+- use a EFI shell to change the DVMT-prealloc from the shell.
+- use a patched BIOS which unlocks the advanced menu

 **What you have to do:**

 - Install MacOS with pre-installation EFI